 In light of COVID-19, we encourage diners to take precautions when going out.
 You can also support your favourite restaurants by getting takeaway and delivery.

-Yakinku Like couldn't land in Hong Kong at a better time.
-This yakinku specialist, with more than 50 restaurants across Asia, seems to have been designed with the pandemic in mind.
+Yakiniku Like couldn’t land in Hong Kong at a better time.
+This yakiniku specialist, with more than 50 restaurants across Asia, seems to have been designed with the pandemic in mind.
 There are two main draws to the very affordable brand: smoke-free individual grills (with bigger tables scattered throughout the eatery) and an app-based contactless ordering and payment system.
 We’re fans of both.

 Yakiniku Like interior

 The well-stocked stations for solo yakiniku–ists come with all you need to grill to your heart’s content (the cutlery, chopsticks and napkins can be found inside a handy-dandy drawer).
 Diners can control the temperature of their grill at the touch of a button.
 We love the smoke-free design of the grills (there’s nothing we dislike more than our clothes smelling like they joined us for our BBQ feast).

 If you’re a sauce nerd like us, you’ll be spoilt for choice with Yakiniku Like’s sauce selection.
 We particularly recommend the house BBQ, which makes for a good sweet-salty match for all the heavy grilled meats.
 The spicy miso sauce and Korean chilli sauce are for the spice fiends out there, though we found the miso sauce a bit tame.
 The HK-exclusive sesame sauce is on the sweet side.